How to Open A Demat Account?

 approval.
 Once the compliance approvals have been received your account will be

-of applying for the IPO.
+for the IPO.

 Step 5: Signing a power of attorney (POA) for online debits and credits to demat…